jmarquesOT/sentilo-docs-test/docs/api_docs/services/catalog/create_sensors.rst

    value for substate is empty.
 -  The identifier must identify an univocal sensor provider, e.g., 2 sensors of the same provider may not have the same ID.
--  The identifier must have only alphanumeric (i.e. letters and numbers), undescores and hyphens characters, with no embedded spaces.
+-  The identifier must have only alphanumeric (i.e.letters and numbers), undescores and hyphens characters, with no embedded spaces.
 -  The list of sensor’s types are configured in the platform through the catalog web app.
 If you need a new one, it must be added using the administration.
--  The possible values ​​for the data type of the sensor is also defined in the platform configuration.
-The possible values ​​are: number, text or boolean.
+-  The possible values for the data type of the sensor is also defined in the platform configuration.
+The possible values are: number, text or boolean.
 The default value is number.
 -  If the attribute component is not passed as a parameter, the platform itself will create a catalog component with the same name as the